LauraBroom/cloud-engineering-projects/azure/identity/create-user-entra-id.md

 ## Implementation
 Navigated to Identity > Users in the Azure portal and created a new user manually.
-Set the UPN and domain suffix to establish the unique sign-in identity, then configured display name and property fields (job title, department, company).
+Set the UPN and domain suffix to establish the unique sign in identity, then configured display name and property fields (job title, department, company).
 Set Usage Location to United States and skipped role assignment for this exercise, then reviewed and created the user.